Robust Nonlinear Transform Coding: A Framework for Generalizable Joint Source-Channel Coding: Robust Nonlinear Transform Coding Framework for Generalizable JSCC

 Equivalently, the latent can be decomposed as

-where the residual variance represents the our distortion proxy.
-This variance effectively reflects the combined impact of quantization and channel-induced flips in a quantizer-agnostic manner, and will be used as the target distortion during inference.\footnote{This proxy serves as a conservative noise model, representing the worst-case distribution for a given distortion under the MSE criterion~\cite{Waterfilling}.}
+where the residual variance represents our distortion proxy.
+This variance effectively reflects the combined impact of quantization and channel-induced flips in a quantizer-agnostic manner, and will be used as the target distortion during inference.

 Based on the Gaussian proxy in \eqref{eq:Gaussian_proxy}, the conditional prior of the noisy latent $p(\tilde{y}_i|\tilde{\mathbf{z}})$ can be expressed as the convolution of the latent Gaussian distribution with the proxy noise: